Nihal-devTech/Myntra_backend/README.md

-It is so impportant to Run Myntra_Clone Project write command in terminal npm start and then switch to Myntra_Clone
+It is so important to Run this Folder write command in the terminal npm start and then switch to Myntra_Clone